jpruden92/ifttt-dialogflow-webhook/README.md

 1. Go to Heroku control panel.
 2. Insert and Save ``IFTTT Events URL``.
 3. Insert connections.
-First row contains Dialogflow intents.
-Second row contains IFTTT events.
+The first row contains Dialogflow intents.
+The second row contains IFTTT events.
 On this example you should insert:
     - Intent: ``bot.example.poll``.
     - Action: ``poll_completed``.
 4. Save Connections.